wp-plugins/speakpress/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Active the widget under the 'Themes' -> 'Widget' menu or put <?php embed_speakr(); ?> in your template file
 4. Configure Speakpress under 'Settings' -> 'SpeakR'
+5. Edit a post via 'Posts' -> 'Edit'.
+Mark a fragment of text and hit the 'SpeakR' button.
+Voila - now the fragment is TTS-enabled.
+(NOTE: pressing the 'SpeakR' button will also add a HTML input for you).
-5. Don't forget to register at http://speakr.avatr.net/en or send a mail with your domain-name to speakr@avatr.net
+6. Don't forget to register at http://speakr.avatr.net/en or send a mail with your domain-name to speakr@avatr.net

 == Frequently Asked Questions ==

+= The SpeakR widget shows up fine, but nothing happens when I hit the "Play" button.
+Whats wrong? =

+There are two common mistakes:

+1. You forgot to register your domain at http://speakr.avatr.net/en
+2. You forgot to add speech tags to your blog.

+Please make sure you did the last two steps of the installation.
+If something is still sort of weird: don't hesitate, CONTACT US!

+= How to use? =

+Install Speakrpress as described.
+Don't forget to enable speech tags for your blog posts via 'Settings' -> 'SpeakR' or using the 'SpeakR' button in the wordpress post-editor.
+Finally, request a free SpeakR account at http://speakr.avatr.net/en or request one via mail (speakr@avatr.net)

 = What languages are supported? =